dansanderson/m65tool/docs/developing.md

 You can run `make` after this to re-build with the same options.
 Re-run `build.py` to re-run `./configure` with new options.

-## Adding files to the distribution

-`EXTRA_DIST` in `Makefile.am` lists all files that aren't build dependencies that should be added to the final distribution.
-This should include every file in `docs/`, for example.

 ## Producing the source distribution